Niels Högel: Oldenburg Clinic, 1999-2002

-Employment at the Delmenhorst Clinic
+Delmenhorst Clinic, 2002-2005

 In December 2002, Högel transferred to the Delmenhorst Clinic, where emergencies and fatalities, mostly due to arrhythmia or sudden decreases in blood pressure, began spiking whilst Högel was on duty.
 This led to some of Högel's coworkers distancing themselves from him.
 In later court proceedings, it was reported that Högel had initially been held in high regard in Delmenhorst until suspicions against him began to arise.
 His superiors allegedly did not act on these suspicions, even when four empty vials of gilurytmal (ajmaline) surfaced in Högel's ward, in spite of no doctor having prescribed any such medication at the time.

+On 22 June 2005, colleagues caught Högel intentionally manipulating a patient's syringe pump to improperly administer ajmaline.
+He was arrested in the summer of 2005.

+Personal life

+Högel married in 2004.
+In July 2004, his daughter was born.
+To "sustain this euphoria, this feeling of happiness" he admitted later to have injected a severely ill intensive care patient with a toxic agent during his first night on duty after her birth.
+Högel had a history of alcohol abuse and analgesic abuse.

+In a 2019 forensic psychiatric evaluation he has been described as having a combined personality disorder, being narcissistic, dissocial and compulsive.
+He had a strong need for recognition, up to being histrionic, a desire for excitement, thrill, and action, and a remarkable lack of empathy.
+He lacked feelings of guilt, shame, and remorse, and the chances of successful therapy were "very, very low".

 Investigation and convictions 2006 and 2008

-On 22 June 2005, colleagues caught Högel intentionally manipulating a patient's syringe pump to improperly administer ajmaline.
-The incident prompted Delmenhorst police to open an investigation into Högel.
-Multiple coworkers of Högel's at Delmenhorst came forward to voice their suspicions that he was behind numerous complications, resuscitations and unexplained deaths at their hospital.
+The June 2005 incident prompted Delmenhorst police to open an investigation into Högel.
+Multiple coworkers of Högel at Delmenhorst came forward to voice their suspicions that he was behind numerous complications, resuscitations and unexplained deaths at their hospital.
 The extensive police investigation that followed these allegations examined all deaths at the hospital between 2003 and 2005, revealing that the number of deaths at the Delmenhorst Clinic had doubled during Högel's employment there.
 In 2005, 73% of deaths could be connected to Högel's work schedule.

 These findings were subsequently forwarded to the Oldenburg district attorney's office.
 In December 2006, adjudicating the 22 June 2005 incident, the Landgericht Oldenburg (German regional court) sentenced Högel to five years in prison and an employment ban of equal length for attempted voluntary manslaughter.
 A joint plaintiff appealed the verdict and a higher court subsequently reversed it.
 In June 2008, Högel was then given a seven-and-a-half-year prison sentence as well as a life-long employment ban.